hashchange/backbone.cycle/README.md

 With Backbone.Cycle options, you enable predefined, common behaviours, like always selecting the first item in a new collection, or selecting the previous model when a selected model is removed.
 Models can be shared across multiple collections, and selections are synced among them.

+##### Backbone.Cycle vs Backbone.Select

 Backbone.Cycle is built on top of [Backbone.Select][].
 The selection features are identical.
 Backbone.Cycle adds navigation methods and options.

+- Backbone.Select is designed with a minimal surface area.
+As few methods as possible are added to your objects.
+Basically, all you can do is `select` and `deselect`.
+The idea is that you should be able to use Backbone.Select mixins pretty much everywhere, with a near-zero risk of conflicts.
+- With Backbone.Cycle, you get a little more in terms of methods and behaviour.
+It may often be more convenient to use and probably is the better choice for a greenfield project.

 ## The gist of it